nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: The flashcard identified by index 1 in the list will be modified.
 Its priority is changed to `Low`.
 If the flashcard already has
        `Low` priority, an error message will be displayed, and no modifications will be made to the flashcard.

-    1. Test case: `edit 1 c/comp sci p/Mid t/sorting t/algorithms`
+    1. Test case: `edit 1 c/CompSci p/Mid t/sorting t/algorithms`

        Expected: The flash card identified by index 1 will be modified.
-Its category is changed to `comp sci`, the priority is changed to `Mid`. and it now has tags `sorting` and `algorithms`.
-If the flashcard already has category `comp sci`, priority `Mid`, as well as tags `sorting` and `algorithms`, an error message will be displayed, and no modifications will be made to the flashcard.
+Its category is changed to `CompSci`, the priority is changed to `Mid`. and it now has tags `sorting` and `algorithms`.
+If the flashcard already has category `CompSci`, priority `Mid`, as well as tags `sorting` and `algorithms`, an error message will be displayed, and no modifications will be made to the flashcard.